Thesis

 If we take a look further at the latest draft of the Web Audio API from 2018 we can see that over time the following features have been added:

-• Processing live audio input using a MediaStream from getUserMedia().
+- Processing live audio input using a MediaStream from

-• Processing audio received from a remote peer using a MediaStreamTrackAudioSourceNode and webrtc.
+- Processing audio received from a remote peer using a

-• Sending a generated or processed audio stream to a remote peer using a MediaStreamAudioDestinationNode and webrtc.
+and webrtc. - Sending a generated or processed audio stream to a remote peer using a

 So not only offers the Web Audio API most of the advanced audio processing capabilities we find in traditional music software, the very core of it has been there since 2011, with oscillators added in 2013.
 They also choose a modular approach to working within this API that is very similar to the concepts we know from modular synthesizers, Max/MSP or Pure Data.